Taking it to the extreme? Train with us.

 Typical measures that are monitored during this type of session include thermal sensation, thermal comfort, rate of perceived exhaustion, and heart rate.

-Oxygen saturation levels are monitored at regular intervals during any sessions involving increased altitude
+Oxygen saturation levels are monitored at regular intervals during any sessions involving increased altitude.
+Plus, for even more detailed results, the Lake Louise Acute Mountain Sickness Score is also completed at regular intervals too.

 What to bring

-- Clothing suitable to the environmental conditions, or the aim of the session e.g. wearing a race suit and helmet is optional for drivers but will provide a more accurate indication of sweat loss and sweat composition
+- It’s a good idea to bring clothing suitable to the environmental conditions, or the aim of the session – e.g. wearing a race suit and helmet is optional for drivers but will provide a more accurate indication of sweat loss and sweat composition

 - A change of clothes